aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

 ## Aspose.Cells for .NET 26.2
-* Support getting script of python formula for Cell
+* Support getting python script from cell that uses python formula
 * Allow user to calculate defined LAMBDA function in custom calculation engine
 * Add support for .NET 4.8
 * Support ODF 1.4